High Tech High North County

 High Tech High North County, also known as HTHNC, is a charter school located in San Marcos, California.
 It is a part of the High Tech High organization.
-Opening in 2007, with its initial class consisting of only 150 freshmen, the school has since expanded, with more than five hundred and fifty students attending.
-Each year, there had been a new class added.
-In the 2008-2009 school year, it was sophomores, in the 2009-2010 school year it was juniors, and in the 2010-2011 school year it became seniors.
+Opening in 2007, with its initial class consisting of 150 freshmen, the school has since expanded to more than 550 students.
+The sophomore, junior, and senior classes were added when the original freshman moved up.
 It is one of only two High Tech High schools to be built from the ground up with the other being High Tech High Chula Vista.
 The school follows the same type of personalized, college preparatory, project-based learning characterized at other High Tech High schools.

-Mission and goals

-High Tech High’s mission is to develop and support innovative public schools where all students develop the academic, workplace, and citizenship skills for post-secondary success.

-Serve a student body that mirrors the ethnic and socioeconomic diversity of the local community.

-Integrate technical and academic education to prepare students for post-secondary education in both high tech and liberal arts fields.

-Increase the number of educationally disadvantaged students in math and engineering who succeed in high school and post-secondary education.

-Graduate students who will be thoughtful, engaged citizens.

 Curriculum

 All HTH students pursue a rigorous curriculum that provides the foundation for entry and success at the University of California and elsewhere, as well as success in the world of work.
 Schools articulate common expectations for learning that value 21st century skills, the integration of hands and minds, and the merging of academic disciplines.
 Assessment is performance-based: all students develop projects, solve problems, and present findings to community panels.
 All students are required to complete an academic internship, a substantial senior project, and a personal digital portfolio.
-Teachers employ a variety of approaches to accommodate diverse learners, and recognize the value of having students from different backgrounds working together.

 Internship

 All High Tech High juniors are required to complete an internship in a local organization.
-The internship consists of an orientation followed by a four-week, full-time immersion at the work site, concluding with the intern’s presentation of learning.
-High Tech High seniors are required to intern for one semester on Tuesdays and Wednesdays.
+The internship consists of an orientation followed by a five-week, full-time immersion at the work site, concluding with the intern's presentation of learning.
 Students receive credit for successfully completing their internship and related course work.

-The High Tech High Internship program aims to foster personal growth and help students acquire workplace skills in a real-world environment.
-The program offers local organizations a well-supported intern who provides a modest return on investment.